rabdallah-99/library-system/README.md

             - Documentation of the design phase, application architecture and risk assessment. <br>
             - A python-based Flask application. <br>
             - Test suites for the application. <br>
-            - Code hosted into a Version Control System to be built through a CI server and deployed to a cloud-based virtual machine. <br>
+            - Code hosted into a Version Control System to be built through a CI server and deployed to a cloud-based virtual machine. <br><br>
     1.2 <b id=C3> My approach </b> <br>
            My application is a library system for a school which has a single user (librarian).<br>
       It has implemented CRUD by giving the ability to ADD, READ, UPDATE, DELETE any of the items that builds the system like books, authors, categories, borrowers...<br>